 Even with natural leverage, Ekiyor must bend his knees more consistently and maintain a stable center of gravity.
 He sometimes comes off the snap too tall and can be toppled by power.
 He’ll also occasionally place his hands too wide, allowing defenders to take control of reps.
 Ekiyor’s hands sometimes lack precision and coordination, and the Alabama G can be over-reliant on two-hand extensions.
 At times, he can be late to load up and extend as well.

 Elsewhere, Ekiyor can better leverage his footwork.
 He sometimes oversets outside off the snap and allows defenders space inside.
 He’s also prone to lurches, as he’ll periodically extend before achieving proper positioning.

-Let’s start with what Ekiyor has going for him.
-He’s a reasonably explosive linear athlete with great natural leverage, frame density, and grown-man strength in the trenches.
-He also flashes great power capacity, which he could continue to unlock as he improves at channeling that power.
+Ekiyor is a reasonably explosive linear athlete with great natural leverage, frame density, and grown-man strength in the trenches.
+He also flashes great power capacity, and he can further unlock it as he continues to improve at channeling that power.
 Not only that, but Ekiyor has great awareness in pass protection and aggressiveness as a run blocker.

 However, while Ekiyor is a sturdily-built lineman with a great power profile and solid linear burst, he’s not as free-flowing laterally and can be stiff in recovery.
 He’s not incredibly rangy or agile in space, and his lack of hip flexibility can also be limiting when attempting to torque defenders through rotations.